intel-system-studio/samples/README.md

 (blank) field to one that says `debug`.
 Now, when you perform a build of your project it will execute a `make debug` command.

+>   The README file inside the sample you have imported may include a
+>   description of the make target(s) that can be used with this sample.
+Usually
+>   this information is in a section of the README titled *"for Linux command-
+>   line users"*).
+If the README file is an html file (`readme.html`) you can
+>   view it directly in the Eclipse edit window by double-clicking that file
+>   within the Eclipse Project Explorer.

 ### \* [Trademark Information][2]